-No part of the stove or flue pipe may be located closer to combustibles than the minimum clearance figures given.
+No part of the stove or flue pipe may be located closer to the combustible than the minimum clearance figures given.

 The clearances to combustible walls may be slightly different in Canada and the U.S.A. and may also differ depending on whether single or double wall flue pipe is used.
-Make sure to choose the correct clearance for the stove location and type of flue pipe.
+The proper clearances should be used depending on the stove location and the type of flue pipe used.

 The clearances of the appliance and the flue pipes must be met individually, meaning the appliance cannot be installed closer to the combustible materials than the single or double wall pipe allows.
-For a safe way to reduce clearances refer to section "8.3 Reducing Wall and Ceiling Clearances Safely"
+For a safe way to reduce clearances refer to section "8.3 Reducing Clearances Safely"